 Most of us are led to believe that happiness is a final destination – one that can be reached if we make the right choices, learn from our mistakes, and keep pushing forward.
 We're taught that, once we finally find it, we’ll be forever satisfied in our lives, and so we live feeling overwhelmed and inadequate, chasing this dream, never stopping to question if it is, in fact, flawed.

 The reality is that it is flawed.
-“Happiness” is not a destination.
+'Happiness' isn't a destination.
 It’s a state of mind, and you don’t need to be in it every moment of every day.
 Not only is that impossible, but it’s also unhealthy.
 Life is complex and uncertain.
 Ups and downs are normal.
 The day you land that promotion you’ve been longing for might also be the day you suffer your first heartbreak.
 How do you experience happiness if you don’t know sadness and pain?

-I set myself a bold mission — that by 2025, I would teach 10 million humans how to find their happiness.
+I set myself a bold mission – that by 2025, I'd teach 10-million humans how to find their happiness.
 But to do that, I needed data and insights.
 I spent three years conducting a series of experiments.
-I interviewed more than 100 people between the age of 22 and 70 from various walks of life.
-I ran workshops with thousands in Australia, New Zealand, and the Unites States to explore and unpack what holds us back from living lives we actually feel fulfilled by, as opposed to those we consider “fulfilling” by definition.
+I interviewed more than 100 people between the age of 22–70 from various walks of life.
+I ran workshops with thousands in Australia, New Zealand, and the US to explore and unpack what holds us back from living lives we actually feel fulfilled by, as opposed to those we consider 'fulfilling' by definition.